David Thacker: Film and television

 In 1992 Thacker directed his first TV drama, Ibsen's A Doll's House for BBC which was nominated for a BAFTA (Best single drama).
 The success of this led to more TV dramas including Arthur Miller's Death of a Salesman and his BBC modern dress film of Shakespeare's Measure for Measure, which was selected for the International TV Festival in Guatemala in 1996.
-For ten years (1997 - 2007, he combined freelance theatre productions, television films and dramas - directing more than 30 TV films for the BBC, ITV, Channel 4 and WGBH Boston (USA).
+For ten years (1997–2007), he combined freelance theatre productions, television films and dramas – directing more than 30 TV films for the BBC, ITV, Channel 4 and WGBH Boston (USA).

-These included episodes of Waking the Dead, Kavanagh QC; Silent Witness, Foyle’s War, Grafters, The Vice, Dalziel and Pascoe, Murder in Mind, Blue Dove, London Bridge, and his films, Faith (set in the 1984/5 Miners’ Strike), The Scold’s Bridle, and The Mayor of Casterbridge.
+These included episodes of Waking the Dead, Kavanagh QC; Silent Witness, Foyle’s War, Grafters, The Vice, Dalziel and Pascoe, Murder in Mind, Blue Dove, London Bridge, and his films, Faith (set in the 1984–85 Miners' Strike), The Scold’s Bridle, and The Mayor of Casterbridge.

 Current work

-Thacker’s current role as Professor of Theatre and Film enables him to direct freelance theatre productions and films.
+Thacker's current role as Professor of Theatre and Film enables him to direct freelance theatre productions and films.
 In October 2019 Thacker directed The Merchant of Venice at the Great Theatre of China for Shanghai Theatre Academy and Fortune All Asia Pacific Entertainment (Shanghai) Company, in association with the Royal Shakespeare Company.
-This project was part of the RSC’s Shakespeare Folio Translation Project to produce new theatrically viable, actor-friendly, audience-accessible Chinese translations of Shakespeare’s plays.

 In Spring 2019 Thacker directed the northern premiere of Arthur Miller’s, The Last Yankee, and in Spring 2020 directed Samuel Beckett’s Happy Days, for his new professional company, at Bolton Library Theatre, a theatre he created for Bolton Library and Museum Services, to provide a catalyst for learning for students on the BA Theatre Programme.

 During the COVID 19 pandemic, he completed an extensive innovative film project for University of Bolton – The Alternative Graduation.
 This involved designing the only Covid-secure in-person graduation ceremony in the UK and directing 14 feature-length graduation documentary films for the benefit of graduates, their friends, and families.